-Each year discovering new vintners to the region is one of the highlights of the Grand Tasting.
+Each year, discovering new vintners in the region is one of the highlights of the Grand Tasting.
 There were quite a few that merit recognition.
-The first being Lutum Wines, whose goal is to focus on making wine from what owner Bill Price and winemaker Gavin Chanin consider small production single vineyards.
+The first is Lutum Wines, whose goal is to focus on making wine from what owner Bill Price and winemaker Gavin Chanin consider small-production single vineyards.
 In Latin, Lutum means soil, and it is the expression of the soil that defines Lutum wines.
 Both the Chardonnay and the Pinot Noir were excellent.
 The 2012 Pinot Noir from the Sanford & Benedict Vineyard was bright with floral aromas.

 At Bratcher, the 201 3 Chardonnay Estilo Sin Roble was a grabber.
 An unoaked Chardonnay, revealing the wonderful acidity and refreshing crispness that is so prominent in the Sta.
 Rita Hills.
 In addition to the Chardonnay, the Bratcher 2012 Jane Madison Pinot Noir was also notable from this vintner.
 Aged in 40% new oak, this wine, named after the owner’s daughter, has more vibrancy and body than the other Pinots in the Bratcher portfolio.

-Gainey’s 2012 Limited Selection Pinot Noir was the favorite from this well-established winery in Santa Ynez.
+Gainey’s 2012 Limited Selection Pinot Noir was the favorite of this well-established winery in Santa Ynez.

 Crawford Family Wines